 The Doctor of Ministry is the most advanced degree for professionals working in ministry.
-The course and project work often is interdisciplinary in nature and usually involves applied exercises including integral research and writing.
-A significant portion of the program’s requirements is to be met in the setting of the applicant’s ministry rather than in residence.
-Presently, the Doctor of Ministry Program has three primary delivery systems: the Self-Directed Program; the Cohort-Based Program; and the Cohort-Based Fully Online Program.
+The course and project work is often interdisciplinary in nature and usually involves applied exercises including integral research and writing.
+A significant portion of the program’s requirements are met in the setting of the applicant’s ministry rather than in residence.
+Presently, the Doctor of Ministry Program has two primary delivery systems: the Self-Directed Program and the Cohort-Based Fully Online Program.
 For complete admission requirements for the Doctor of Ministry program, please refer to the "Doctor of Ministry" page under the Admissions section of this catalog.

 Bethel Seminary’s Self-Directed Doctor of Ministry program is dedicated to producing transformed, godly leaders ready for 21st-century ministry and is convenient, relevant, progressive, focused, and empathetic.
-In the self-directed program, students choose among the following tracks: Church Leadership, Congregation and Family Care, and Biblical and Theological Engagement.
-Courses with onsite intensives are offered in the summer and winter on the St. Paul campus and occasionally on the San Diego campus.
+In the self-directed program, students choose among the following tracks: Biblical and Theological Engagement, Church Leadership, and Congregation and Family Care.
+Courses with onsite intensives are offered in the summer and winter on the St. Paul campus.

 Bethel Seminary's Doctor of Ministry Transformational Leadership Program is offered in a fully online course of study.
 Students participate in a cohort and stay together for the duration of their program.
 There are no electives, as the curriculum offerings are focused on helping students develop expertise in a specific area of study.
 The cohort-based program also makes use of distributive learning technologies.
 Students are exposed to a professor of record who is a proven scholar or practitioner in the subject being studied and who serves as the cohort’s primary mentor.